-The new iOS 12 Battery information page section is a massive improvement on the previous version.
-Whereas before you could see which apps had used how much battery, and for how long, now you can see the charts which look like the Tim Cook section of an Apple Keynote.
-You can see your battery use in incredible detail, broken down by such categories as Screen On Usage, and Screen Off Usage.
+The new iOS 12 Battery information section brings a massive improvement over the previous version.
+Whereas before you could see which apps used how much battery, and for how long, now you can see the charts that look like the Tim Cook section of an Apple Keynote.
+You can see your battery use in incredible detail, broken down by such categories as Screen On Usage and Screen Off Usage.

 But that’s not all.
-You can see how fast the battery ran down, how the levels where at any time during the last 24 hours, and also a longer-term overview which shows your usage over time.
+You can see how fast the battery ran down, how the levels were at any time during the last 24 hours, and also a longer-term overview that shows your usage over time.

-It’s so detailed that it can be a bit intimidating, so today we’ll take a look to see how to read those charts, and how to get the best out of them.
+It’s so detailed that it can be a bit intimidating, so today we’ll take a look at how to read those charts, and how to get the best out of them.

 First, head to Settings on any device running iOS 12, and tap into the Battery section.
 You’ll see this:

 Let’s take a look a the 24-hour view first.
 Here you see two charts.
-The top one shows the battery level over the last 24 hours, represented as a plot showing charge % against time.
+The top one shows the battery level over the last 24 hours, represented as a plot showing charge percentage against time.
 That’s easy enough to follow.
 Generally this graph will follow a downward path as the battery is used throughout the day, with either short blips or large bumps when you plug the iPhone in.

-Now, if you tap on either of these charts, you’ll see the battery use narrowed down even further, showing usage for just the hours you tap on.
+Now, if you tap either of these charts, you’ll see the battery use narrowed down even further, showing usage for just the hours you tap on.
 Below the charts is the familiar list of apps, showing the same information as you’re used to from iOS 11 and earlier.
-Apps are arranged with the thirstiest (or most-used) apps at the top, and can be tapped to toggle between showing the percentage of the battery they’ve used, or the time have spent in use.
+Apps are arranged with the thirstiest (or most-used) apps at the top.
+Just tap them to toggle between showing the percentage of the battery they’ve used, or the time they’ve spent in use.

 Using these sections together can really help you narrow in on which apps are using the most battery.
-For instance, if you see that an app like GarageBand has eaten 30% of your charge, then you may not be surprised — it’s used with the screen on, and is pretty intensive, power-wise.
-But if you see that an app like Skype1 has used up 50% of your charge while you were sleeping, then you know that either Skype has a background battery problem, or that somebody has been impersonating you in the middle of the night, stealing away your iPad or iPhone and making video calls to their “ex”-KGB handlers.
+For instance, if you see that an app like GarageBand has eaten 30 percent of your charge, then you may not be surprised — it’s used with the screen on, and is pretty intensive, power-wise.
+But if you see that an app like Skype1 used up 50 percent of your charge while you slept, then you know that either Skype has a background battery problem, or that somebody has been impersonating you in the middle of the night, stealing away your iPad or iPhone and making video calls to their “ex”-KGB handlers.

 The long view

-The long-term view works in just the same way as the 24-hour view, only it shows you the previous ten days.
-In this view, you can tap on any day to view usage for that day only.
+The long-term view works in just the same way as the 24-hour view, only it shows you the previous 10 days of iOS battery usage.
+In this view, you can tap any day to view usage for that day only.

-Once you take a moment to acquaint yourself with it, the new battery info page is both full of information, and easy to read, which is exactly how it should be.
-I’ll admit, I put off writing this how-to for a while because the charts were pretty intimidating, but in fact they’re dead simple.
-Hopefully all this great information makes it into the final release iOS 12.
+Once you take a moment to acquaint yourself with it, you’ll find that the new battery info page is both full of information and easy to read.
+That’s exactly how it should be.
+I’ll admit, I put off writing this how-to for a while because the charts seemed pretty intimidating.
+But in fact, they’re dead-simple.